External Examiners and External Verifiers: Taught Programmes

 What information are we collecting?

-In order to facilitate the management of external examining activity in line with the requirements of the Academic Framework Regulations and the QAA UK Quality Code for Higher Education, Liverpool John Moores University holds personal data on all appointed external examiners, including:
+In order to facilitate the management of external examining activity in line with the requirements of the Academic Framework Regulations, the Office for Students, and the QAA UK Quality Code for Higher Education, Liverpool John Moores University holds personal data on all engaged external examiners and external verifiers, including:

 - Your Curriculum Vitae, with details of your current place of work, plus your employment history, main areas of teaching/research, and your education/employment history.
 This is in order to confirm your suitability for appointment, and to enable the University to facilitate the University’s compliance with Institutional and National requirements

-- If you participate in online External Examiner Briefing Sessions, your name, and your LJMU username, will be added to a designated online platform in order to facilitate this.
+- If you participate in online External Examiner/External Verifier Briefing Sessions, your name, and your LJMU username, will be added to a designated online platform in order to facilitate this.

 We will collect personal information from the following sources:

-- From you directly; during the nomination process, via your CV and your scanned documents providing proof of eligibility to work in the UK; on appointment, via the details you submit to enable us to give you access to the University’s IT systems and generate a staff IT account; on your first visit to the university, when you present your original documents to verify your eligibility to work in the UK; when you claim fees/expenses; and from receipt of a scanned copy of the photograph page of your current passport which you will email to the nominating LJMU Programme Leader
+- From you directly; during the nomination process, via your CV and your scanned documents providing proof of eligibility to work in the UK; on appointment, via the details you submit to enable us to give you access to the University’s IT systems and generate a staff IT account; on your first visit to the university, when you present your original documents to verify your eligibility to work in the UK; when you claim fees/expenses; from receipt of a scanned copy of the photograph page of your current passport which you will email to the nominating LJMU Programme Leader; and through completion of the University’s annual Equality and Diversity Survey, which is completed anonymously and voluntarily.

-- From you indirectly via an LJMU external examiner nomination form, which will be completed by the nominating LJMU Programme Leader/Link Tutor, using your Curriculum Vitae as the information source
+- From you indirectly via an LJMU external examiner nomination form/external verifier nomination form, which will be completed by the nominating LJMU Programme Leader/Link Tutor, using your Curriculum Vitae as the information source

 Why are we collecting your data and what is the legal basis for this?